danamlund/eclipse-quick-launch/readme.txt

 Eclipse quick launch

-Run launch configurations like Ctrl-Shfit-T
+Run launch configurations like Ctrl-Shift-T

 Launch with Ctrl-Shift-Y
 or (debug) with Ctrl-Shift-D